flyingrobots/flyingrobots/README.md

 Welcome to a _**gloriously unhinged**_ universe where tech legends haunt the digital realm, the **Mandela Effect** is real, and the cursed OS that started it all was...
 **Windows ME: _Mandela Engine_.**

-A surreal, phsychedelic tech-thriller that dares asks the most dangerous question in tech: _What if the software we created to serve us has been writing its own story all along?_
+A surreal, psychedelic tech-thriller that dares asks the most dangerous question in tech: _What if the software we created to serve us has been writing its own story all along?_

 > _The kernel never dies.
 It just spawns new threads._

 ---

-## 🤝 Let’s Connect
+# 🤝 Let’s Connect

 Building for the long game?
 I’m in.